 As Google and other search engines improve their understanding of the way people naturally type or say search queries, these power tools will likely become less and less useful – at least that’s the goal that search engines are working towards – but that’s certainly not the case at the moment.

-CU TO BE REPRESENTED IN ICMAPH 2015, ITALY Er.
-Kamal Kant Sharma, Assistant Prof. EEE is going to serve as a member of Technical Programme Committee (TPC), representing Chandigarh University in International Conference on Mechanics and Applied Physics ICMAPH 2015, Italy, from 05-07 November.
-The Conference discusses and reports progress and development of methodologies, technologies, planning and implementation, tools and standards in Mechanics and Applied Physics through its conference drawing on leading experiences worldwide.
-An important goal of the conference is to provide a solid platform for a diverse gathering of scholars, researchers, developers, educators, and practitioners where they can discuss ideas, innovations, applications and systems.
-This hub of scientific activity will provide an opportunity to the Chandigarh University to contribute to the developments and research breakthroughs in Mechanics and Applied Physics.
-This conference also makes con...
+Table of Contents About ICMAPH 2015 Conference Objectives Significance of Chandigarh University's Participation Er.
+Kamal Kant Sharma , Assistant Professor, EEE, is going to serve as a member of the Technical Programme Committee (TPC), representing Chandigarh University in the International Conference on Mechanics and Applied Physics (ICMAPH) 2015, Italy, from 05-07 November.
+About ICMAPH 2015 The International Conference on Mechanics and Applied Physics (ICMAPH) 2015 discusses and reports progress and development of methodologies, technologies, planning and implementation, tools, and standards in Mechanics and Applied Physics.
+The conference draws on leading experiences from around the world.
+Conference Objectives An important goal of the conference is to provide a solid platform for a diverse gathering of scholars, researchers, developers, educators, and practitioners.
+Here, they can discuss ideas, innovations, applications, and systems.
+The conference...